Over 1 day

 - Wipe the walls clean with a damp towel or sponge and allow them to dry.

-The next step for how to prime walls for painting is to protect any surfaces that you don’t plan to paint.
+The next step as you figure out how to prime a wall is to protect any surfaces that you don’t plan to paint.

 - Use painter’s tape to mask off moulding, trim, windows and the ceiling.